A New Way To Handle Exercise

 Where Does The ExCarb System Come From?

 The calories of energy consumed in different types of exercise are easy to determine from standard tables developed by exercise physiologists over many years.
-For mild exercise like walking, carbohydrates contribute 30% to 40% of the total calories burned.
-As the intensity of exercise rises, the portion of total calories burned from carbohydrate also rises, reaching about 70% of total calories during strenuous aerobic exercises like running a marathon.
+For a mild exercise like walking, carbohydrates contribute 30% to 40% of the total calories burned.
+As the intensity of exercise rises, the portion of total calories burned from carbohydrates also rises, reaching about 70% of total calories during strenuous aerobic exercises like running a marathon.

-In Table 1, we've translated various types of exercise into grams of ExCarbs.
+In Table 1, we’ve translated various types of exercise into grams of ExCarbs.
 The numbers listed are usually the maximum amount needed per hour of exercise to prevent a low.
-Table 1 provides the key information for maintaining control during a wide range of physical events.
+Table 1 provides key information for maintaining control during a wide range of physical events.
 Adjustments have been made to compensate for the intensity of an exercise.
-As outlined in the last column of the table, a smaller percentage of total calories will come from carbs during milder exercises, but as exercise intensity rises, so does the percentage of calories that comes from carbohydrate.
-The last column also illustrates the importance of choosing higher carbohyrate foods when participating in intense, vigorous exercise.
+As outlined in the last column of the table, a smaller percentage of total calories will come from carbs during milder exercises, but as exercise intensity rises, so does the percentage of calories that comes from carbohydrates.
+The last column also illustrates the importance of choosing higher carbohydrate foods when participating in intense, vigorous exercise.

-As an example of how to use the table, if you weigh 150 pounds and walk 3 miles in an hour, you'll use 300 calories of energy.
+As an example of how to use the table, if you weigh 150 pounds and walk 3 miles in an hour, you’ll use 300 calories of energy.
 (Not shown in the table.)
-During this mild walk, around 30% of the total calories, or about 90 calories, will come from carbohydrate. (most of the other 70% come from fat stores for this mild exercise.)
-These carbohydrates come from a variety of sources, but mainly from glucose stored in muscle, glucose removed from the blood, and carbs that are eaten.
+During this mild walk, around 30% of the total calories, or about 90 calories, will come from carbohydrates. (most of the other 70% come from fat stores for this mild exercise.)
+These carbohydrates come from a variety of sources, but mainly from glucose stored in the muscle, glucose removed from the blood, and carbs that are eaten.
 All of these carbs have to be replaced within a few hours of an exercise.

 Since there are 4 calories in each gram of carbohydrate, about 22 grams (90/4) of carbohydrate will need to be eaten for this one hour walk.
-This 22 grams is equal to an average-sized apple, or to a cup of milk plus a graham cracker.
-If you walk at this same pace for 2 hours, you'll need 44 grams of carbohydrate, and for a shorter 30 minute walk, about 11 grams.
-But if you run the same 3 miles at a speed of 8 mph, you'll need about 65% of your energy as carbohydrate.
+This 22 gram is equal to an average-sized apple, or to a cup of milk plus a graham cracker.
+If you walk at this same pace for 2 hours, you’ll need 44 grams of carbohydrate, and for a shorter 30-minute walk, about 11 grams.
+But if you run the same 3 miles at a speed of 8 mph, you’ll need about 65% of your energy as carbohydrate.
 This comes out to 54 grams of carbohydrate for this run lasting 22 minutes or more than twice the amount needed for the leisurely one hour walk!